Ski Kosovo

 Travel To & Around Kosovo

 The Republic of Kosovo is a landlocked nation located in the Balkans, surrounded by Serbia to the north & east, Macedonia to the south with Albania & Montenegro to the west.
-The capital of Kosovo, Pristina, is the main gateway to the country via its international airport.
+The capital of Kosovo, Prìština (in English - either Pristina or Prishtina), is the main gateway to the country via its international airport.
 Another useful point of access to Kosovo can be Skopje in North Macedonia.

 Pristina is 570km north of Athens & around 700km south of Vienna.
-The Adem Jashari International Airport Pristina (PRN) is 20km to the south west of the capital.
-The main Kosovo ski areas are in the mountains to the south & west of Pristina toward Macedonia & Albania.
+The Adem Jashari International Airport Pristina (PRN) is 20km to the southwest of the capital.
+The main Kosovo ski areas are in the mountains to the south & west of Pristina toward North Macedonia & Albania.

 Powderhounds recommends using a pre-arranged taxi or private shuttle organised by your tour provider or hotel for transfers to your destination from the airport.